3. Stationary Increments#

 For a given stationary increment process, \(\{Y_t : t \ge 0\}\), express the martingale increment as

-So the increment to the martingale component of \(\{Y_t : t \ge 0 \}\) is new information about the limiting optimal forecast of \(Y_{t+j}\) as \(j \rightarrow + \infty\).
+So the increment to the martingale component of \(\{Y_t : t \ge 0 \}\) provides new information about the limiting optimal forecast of \(Y_{t+j}\) as \(j \rightarrow + \infty\).

 By accumulating equation (3.3) forward, we arrive at: